nextstrain/nextstrain.org/static-site/content/blog/2025-12-31-norovirus.md

 | GII.6 | [genome](https://nextstrain.org/norovirus/GII.6/genome) | | | | | | | | |
 | GII.17 | [genome](https://nextstrain.org/norovirus/GII.17/genome) | | | | | | | | |

  The combination of highly diverged and recombined sequences proved a challenge in rooting the phylogenetic trees, and **we advise that any results should be interpreted with caution**.
 Even so, the Nextstrain trees are provided as a broad summary of the genetic diversity and relatedness, and further biological interpretation may require targeted sampling, tuning of parameters, a different alignment reference, or focusing on particular gene combinations.
 The trees are being annotated by both VP1 and RdRp types.
-From the map, genotypes do not appear to be geographically segregated.
+From the map, norovirus types do not appear to be geographically segregated.
 From the frequency panel, we see indications that there are dynamics of leading types and it is not a virus that has reached genetic equilibrium of the proportion of those types.

 ![Figure 1](/blog/img/norovirus-all-genome-view.png)
 **Figure 1.
 Norovirus is globally distributed and highly divergent.** Phylogenetic trees are annotated by both VP1 and RdRp types, host, country, date, genome and gene coverage percentages.
 The full genome tree is shown here.
-From the map, genotypes do not appear to be geographically segregated.
+From the map, types do not appear to be geographically segregated.
 From the frequency panel, we see indications that there are dynamics of leading types and it is not a virus that has reached genetic equilibrium of the proportion of those types.

 ## Norovirus groups, types, and variants